 10) The Holy House vs The Lord of The House

-When you leave the Ka’bah in the direction of ‘Arafah to begin your Hajj, you are moving away from The House to meet The Lord of The House.
-‘Arafah is outside the boundary of The Holy Land (Haram), signifying that The Lord of The House is everywhere, and is closer to man than he is to his own jugular vein.
-[Qaf, 50:16] The standing (wuqoof) in ‘Arafah reminds you of the throngs of people on the Day of Gathering.
-If you feel tired from being in a crowd of thousands, how will it be in the crowds of barefoot, naked, uncircumcised people, standing for fifty thousand years?
+When you leave the Ka’bah in the direction of ‘Arafah to begin your Hajj, you are moving away from The House to stand in front of The Lord of The House.
+The standing (wuqoof) in ‘Arafah reminds you of the intense experiences of people on the Day of Gathering.
+If you feel tired from being in a crowd of thousands, how will it be in the crowds of barefoot, unclothed people, standing for fifty thousand years?

 11) Pebbles vs Shaytan’s Daily attacks